Sunbird-cQube/cQube_Workflow/README.md

   - Updates Angular and Chart JS client side code
   - Updates & configure Apache Nifi template
   - Updates & configure Keycloak
-- Fill the configuration details in upgradation_config.yml (* all the values are mandatory, make sure to fill the same configuration details which were used during installation)
+- Fill the configuration details in config.yml (* all the values are mandatory, make sure to fill the same configuration details which were used during installation)

-- Edit using `nano upgradation_config.yml`

 - Save and Close the file

 - Give the following permission to the upgrade.sh file

 `chmod u+x upgrade.sh`

 - Run the script to update cQube using the non-root user with sudo privilege Start the upgradation by running upgrade.sh shell script file as mentioned below:
 `sudo ./upgrade.sh`

-Configuration filled in upgradation_config.yml will be validated first.
+Configuration filled in config.yml will be validated first.
 If there is any error during validation, you will be prompted with the appropriate error message and the upgradation will be aborted.
 Refer the error message and solve the errors appropriately.
 Restart the upgradation process `sudo ./upgrade.sh`

 Once upgradation is completed without any errors, you will be prompted the following message.
 ```CQube upgraded successfully!!```